 - O’Neill Middle: Commendable

 The Illinois Report Card also includes metrics on every Illinois school, including student growth, school funding and demographics.
-New this year, the report card will include site-based expenditures — how much money each district spends per student at individual schools.
+The report card also includes site-based expenditures — how much money each district spends per student at individual schools.